-7. Begin Work- Once the agreement between the Competitor and VSP is in place, work can begin.
-Work may continue for one year after the voucher is awarded.
+7. Begin Work: Once the agreement between the Competitor and VSP is in place, work can begin.
+Work may continue for one year after the voucher is awarded during Phase 2: Make.
+The majority of the work should be complete by the end of the Phase 2: Make.
+Competitors and VSPs can renegotiate and resubmit the SOW if competitor needs change over time.

-5. VOUCHER SERVICE PROVIDERS
+3.2 VOUCHER SERVICE PROVIDERS

-VSPs are any of DOE's 17 national laboratories, as well as approved private organizations and facilities included in the American Made Network.
+VSPs are any of DOE's 17 national laboratories, as well as approved private organizations and facilities included in the American-Made Network.